sujal01limbu/Python-Assignments/README.md

 # Python-Assignments
-This assignment is from the youtube channel named codebasics
+This assignments are from the youtube channel named codebasics